Comprehensive Plan Decisions in Santa Clara

-How comp plan amendment requests are decided across Santa Clara, CA council meetings, the vote and the conditions on the record
+How comprehensive plan requests are decided across Santa Clara, CA council meetings, the vote and the conditions on the record

-Comp Plan Amendment is one of the most actively tracked zoning topics in Santa Clara, CA. ZoneWire has analyzed 0 council meetings and detected 0 instances of comp plan amendment activity.
+Comprehensive Plan is one of the most actively tracked zoning topics in Santa Clara, CA. ZoneWire has analyzed 0 council meetings and detected 0 instances of comprehensive plan activity.
 Below are the most recent discussions.

 What is Comprehensive Plan Amendment?